 If you can boil water and cut a squash in half—you can make this easy vegetarian stuffed squash recipe!
 Add this quinoa-stuffed acorn squash with fresh parsley, raisins and pecans to your vegetarian Thanksgiving dinner menu to serve your vegetarian or vegan guests—there's no doubt they'll love it.

 Need this recipe to be gluten-free as well?
 Check the ingredients on your vegetable broth (some store-bought vegetable broths are gluten-free and some aren't), and check the candied pecans ingredients list too.
 Not sure?
 Just use regular pecans and water instead of vegetable broth, or make your own homemade vegetable broth to use in this recipe.

-- While the acorn squash is baking, prepare the quinoa.
-Simmer the quinoa, covered, in vegetable broth or water for 12-14 minutes, or until quinoa is cooked and liquid is absorbed.
+While the acorn squash is baking, prepare the quinoa.
+Simmer the quinoa, covered, in vegetable broth or water for 12 to 14 minutes, or until quinoa is cooked and liquid is absorbed.